 For the Diploma programme you will study eight of the nine 15 credit modules but not the Research Dissertation module.

 For the Postgraduate Certificate programme you will study four of the nine 15 credit modules

-For the Professional development programmes you will study one, two or three 15 credit modules
+For the Short courses for professional development you will study one, two or three 15 credit modules

 For specific duration of the semesters, refer to the list below.

 Semester 1: 3 October 2022 - 3 February 2023

 Semester 2: 6 February 2023 - 21 June 2023

 Academic year 2023-24